 PART 3

+Lecture 1

+Questions 11-15

-You will hear a lecture about The Enduring Voices Project.
-Listen and mark the correct alternative on the question page.
-(5x1.75=8.75 pts.)
+You will hear a lecture about The Enduring Voices Project ONCE.
+Listen and mark the alternative (A, B or C) that completes the statements.
+(5x1.25=6.25 pts.)

-11. The Enduring Voices Project started in order to\\\\\.
+11.The Enduring Voices Project started in order to

-- A) teach languages
+A) teach languages

-- B) make new languages
+B) make new languages

-- C) save languages
+C) save languages

-12.Hotspots are places where languages\\\\\.
+12.Hotspots are places where languages

-- A) have already died out
+A) have already died out

-- B) will probably die out
+B) will probably die out

-- C) are popular
+C) are popular

-13. Younger people in Eastern Siberia speak Russian\\\\\.
+13. Younger people in Eastern Siberia speak Russian

-- A) at school
+A) at school

-- B) at home
+B) at home

-- C) with their friends
+C) with their friends

-14. The speaker suggests that Aboriginal Australian languages are\\\\\.
+14.The speaker suggests that Aboriginal Australian languages are

-- A) in the most danger
+A) in the most danger

-- B) in the least danger
+B) in the least danger

-- C) spoken by lots of people nowadays
+C) spoken by lots of people nowadays

-15.There is no\\\\.
+15.There is no

-- A) living person who speaks Amurdag
+A) living person who speaks Amurdag

-- B) recording of Amurdag
+B) recording of Amurdag

-- C) written form of Amurdag
+C) written form of Amurdag

+Lecture 2 2 ----------- ---

-You will hear a lecture about a study of family history.
-Listen and mark the correct alternative on the question page.
-(5x1.75=8.75 pts.)
+You will hear a lecture about a study of family history ONCE.
+Listen and mark the alternative (A, B or C) that best answers the questions or completes the statements.
+(5x1.25=6.25 pts.)

-16.Some African Americans have little information about their family history because\\\\\.
+16.Some African Americans have little information about their family history because